 More than 100,000 people are living a SANE lifestyle and loving the results.
 Christine dropped over 100 pounds without starvation dieting or punishing cardio workouts.
 Jay lost 97 pounds and no longer has pre-diabetes!
 His high blood pressure also came back down to normal.
 Cristina credits SANE eating with healing her diabetes, lowering her cholesterol, and her weight loss of 58 pounds.
 She also became pregnant after five years of trying.

-Want to know the exact foods and serving sizes scientifically proven by over 1,300 peer reviewed research studies to boost metabolism, burn fat and enjoy virtually effortless weight loss like a naturally thin person?
+Want to know the exact foods and serving sizes that are scientifically proven by over 1,300 peer-reviewed research studies to boost metabolism, burn fat and enjoy virtually effortless weight loss like a naturally thin person?

-Begin your exciting journey to lasting, healthy weight loss today.
-Download the free SANE metabolism boosting food list, cheat sheet and “Eat More, Burn More” weight loss program by.
+Download the free SANE metabolism boosting food list, cheat sheet and “Eat More, Burn More” weight loss program by